ABSOLUTES FOR EVERY ORGANIZATION

 “The biggest regret most people have when looking back on their lives and careers tends not to be the things they tried and failed at, but the things they never tried.
 The majority of entrepreneurs don’t have these regrets, as the possibility of creating surpasses the fear of failure – but most large businesses don’t act that way.”

-Most of us say we want change, but we really don’t – we’re afraid of it.
-The reasons to fear change are logical: it can be costly, time consuming, or go against typical company protocol.
-Worse, there’s no way of knowing how that change might impact your role, team, or department.
+Most of us say we are open to a new strategic initiative, but really we’re afraid of it.
+Why?
+It can be costly, time consuming, or go against typical company protocol.
+Worse, you likely don’t understand how the new strategy will impact your role, team, or department.

-The most successful companies have employees who consciously call out the disconnects, who don’t hide behind fear, and who lead change so their organization can keep up with – or outpace – the external change rate.
+The most successful companies have employees who consciously call out the disconnects, who don’t hide behind fear, and who lead with new approaches so their organization can keep up with – or outpace – external marketplace disruptions.

 No one loves failure, but companies that are adaptive accept it as part of the process.
 There is such a thing as a “good failure” that should be acknowledged, learned from, maybe even celebrated because there are usually perfectly acceptable reasons it didn’t work out.